About Our Ranch

-The Wagyu bloodline used at Eversole Run Farm is from some of the same bloodlines that came from the Hyōgo Prefecture, Japan.
+The Wagyu bloodline used at Eversole Run Farm includes some of the same genetics that exists in the Hyōgo Prefecture, Japan.
 Kobe is the capital of Hyōgo Prefecture, Japan.
-This bloodline has extraordinary amounts of omega-3 and omega-6 in the marbling.
+Our bloodline has extraordinary amounts of omega-3 and omega-6 in the marbling.
 To further boost the healthiness, Eversole Run Farm has developed the "Eversole Omega-Booster Method" for raising and finishing Wagyu to further boost the benefits of the end product.
 This Method includes raising the cattle on organic pastures of 50% clover and 50% special grass blends that keep the cattle happy and very healthy.
 Then once the cattle reach the finishing age, they are supplemented with a special blend of feed containing barley and flaxseed in amounts that are proven to boost the omega-3 to even higher levels.
 A typical hamburger from Eversole Run Farm can contain over 200 milligrams of omega-3. (**click to read more**) The health benefits of omega-3 fatty acids are widely known — they can boost heart health and lower triglycerides and even may help with rheumatoid arthritis and depression, according to reports and research.

 Mono-Unsaturated fat - The Healthy Fat!